AhnafPro/Quark.py/README.md

 ###### FAQ
 - Can I make apps for Linux and Mac too?
 Ans: For now it's not possible but I will consider in future.
 - How small is it in file size compared to other frameworks?
 Ans: Quark.py apps are about 60% more smaller than other framework apps.
+- Will it work across all Windows OS?
+Ans: You must have a well-updated version of Windows 10/11 with latest Webview2 (comes with Edge).

 ###### How to use:
-1. Run -> pip install -r requirements.txt
+1. To initiate the project run -> pip install -r requirements.txt
-2. Check if everything is installed (If PyInstaller is installed but not in PATH, you can always run it via python -> -m PyInstaller main.py --onedir --windowed --clean --strip --add-data "web;web")
+2. Edit the codes inside the /web directory according to your needs.
-3. Run -> python quark.py
+3. Run this to build your .exe app -> python -m PyInstaller --onefile --noconsole --name "name of your app" --clean --add-data "web;web" quark.py --icon "icon.ico"